vishalud/automated_sysadmin_screen_test/README.md

 ---------------------------------------------------------

-Are you hiring Administrators/Devops in your Ops team?
-Do you need a better way to shortlist applicants remotely and automatically? and you want to present realworld problems to applicant and not just theoretical questions?

-**Automated SysAdmin Screen Test Toolkit (ASASTT)** allows you to write your interview test in **Rspec** and provision a problem environment using **Puppet** on your choice of hosting (local or AWS EC2).

 ### How does it work?

 * You formulate a creative sysadmin problem with puppet & rspec (something that can be solved in short time frame (like 15 min))